This post provides Nurture materials (curricula) to support positive change for health in our world.

 Fruits, Veggies, and Wanna Bes.

-Kids are smart, but so are the big marketing companies that want to sell us foods that they proclaim to be healthy.
+Kids are smart, but so are the big marketing companies that want to sell us food that they proclaim to be healthy.
 When I teach kids about fruits and veggies, we go through a fun game that I call “Fruit, Veggie, or Wanna Be!?”
 I show them some pictures of REAL fruits and vegetables, but then I also include some items that are marketed as “contains real fruit!” or “made with real vegetables!”, and we look at the ingredients list to find out if they are instead a “wanna be” (real fruits and/or vegetables are not listed as a top ingredient).
 If they are a “wanna be”, I remind them that these foods do not contribute to the total five servings that we want to get each day, and they do not count as far as eating a rainbow!
 “Wanna be” examples include fruit roll ups, fruit-flavored cereals and anything “fruit-infused”.

 One of the favorite things I do with schools is a Rainbow Day, a great way to highlight the importance of eating fruits and veggies of all colors.